suomitek/suomitek-appboard/docs/user/migrating-to-v1.0.0-alpha.5.md

 kubectl delete -f https://github.com/kubeless/kubeless/releases/download/v0.6.0/kubeless-v0.6.0.yaml
 ```

-## Install the Kubeapps chart
+## Install the Suomitek-appboard chart

-Now you can install the new version of Kubeapps using the Helm chart included in this repository:
+Now you can install the new version of Suomitek-appboard using the Helm chart included in this repository:

 ```bash
 helm repo add chartmuseum http://helm.yongchehang.com